☐ Compass with clear baseplate

 Orienteering is a fun outdoor sport and for the enjoyment of everyone participating in club-sponsored events – we ask for your cooperation with a few rules so that the experience of orienteering is safe, fair, and fun for all.

 Before participating in any vigorous outdoor activity – please assess your own personal fitness level and review any medical condition you have with your physician that may impact your health.
-Groups leaders and other adults are responsible for this with under-age participants brought to a meet.
+Group leaders and other adults are responsible for the health and welfare with under-age participants brought to a meet.

 All participants (or responsible adult) must sign a waiver prior to participating in an orienteering event.
 All participants are exposed to risks and there are no on-site medically trained personnel available during events (which are held at remote locations).
-Carolina Orienteering Klubb (COK) provides all maps for the event after payment is received (see Registration Form for fees).
+Waivers are indicated during online registration.
+For participants who do not purchase maps – a separate waiver form should be downloaded, filled out, and signed prior to the event.
+Please bring your signed waiver form to the event if you did not indicate a waiver online during map purchase.

 Day Of The Event